Year-Round Shelter

 Why are the communications with surrounding neighborhoods, limited to 2000 ft or 1 mile?
 When neighborhoods 1.5-2 miles away, and further, in all directions; have been dealing with illegal camping, vandalism, thievery, and filth, by candidates of this shelter; for years now.
 Why are we expected to learn of any developments- secondhand?

-Wendy asked over 1 year ago
+Wendy asked almost 2 years ago

 Thanks for reaching out.
 A one-mile radius around a proposed shelter was found to be the most preferred distance for informing neighbors when the City of Hillsboro conducted a community survey on homelessness in October of 2021, prior to launching engagement for this site.
 Results of this survey can be seen on our Homelessness Initiatives Page.
 The mailed flyer to addresses within a one-mile radius was just the first step of engagement for this project.
 Creation and promotion of this page to keep the entire community informed was also launched, as well as use of print, email, and social media communication channels city wide.